 The King’s Cup is a trojan horse for a sport with tremendous military potential and a proxy for a much bigger conversation on the power of sport to bridge any emerging gap between the military and broader society and those that serve.

-It engaged with families, friends and units of military athletes with the ability to watch each race live streamed.
-The King’s Cup preserves a legacy of boats, profile and opportunity for following military crews.
+The King’s Cup engages with families, friends and units of military athletes and preserves a legacy of goodwill, profile and opportunity for following military crews.